paulieguk/LDW-JUN22/Content/Instructions-007.md

 - Navigate into your Resource Group.
 - Did this resource group provision in another geography?
 This will depend based on your location, and the locations added to Azure.

->[!ALERT] It can still take upto 90 seconds for the resource to become available in Azure so there still might be an error when you view the Resource Group.
-Just wait the 0 Seconds and try again.
+>[!ALERT] It can still take up to 90 seconds for the resource to become available in Azure so there still might be an error when you view the Resource Group.
+Just wait a couple of minutes and try again.

 - Select the Web App (listed as App Service) with a name of WebAppceGroup1
 - Notice the Website Name based on the information you suppled in the parameter for the template
 - Copy the Web App URL and paste into a local browser to confirm the Website loads the default Webpage.
-- Close the WebSite.
+- Close the Web Site.
 - The template also had an Output parameter.
 Edit the instructions for the **AzureWebApp** Lab Profile from the Burger Menu while the lab is running lab and try to find the **@lab** variable for the output parameter.

 - [] This completes the activities for Lab 4 please let your instructor know that you have completed Lab 4